robertmarsal/zf2-components-list-generator/README.md

 "zendframework/zend-loader": "2.*",
 "zendframework/zend-stdlib": "2.*"
 ```
 You can copy and paste this information directly into your composer file.
 If the `-c` option was used, the composer file will be updated automatically and the message will be :
 ```php
 /projects/MyProject/composer.json updated
 ```

+## Roadmap

+* Detect canonicalized components
+* Place the dependencies found under a `\*/Test/\*` namespace into the `require-dev` section